seanwevans/pg_gpt2/README.md

 ---

+## Getting Started

+1. **Compile and install the extension.** From the repository root run `make install`.
+The build uses PGXS and will copy `pg_llm` artifacts into PostgreSQL's extension directory reported by `pg_config --pkglibdir`.
+2. **Load the extension in a database.** Connect with `psql` and execute `CREATE EXTENSION pg_llm;` in the target database.
+This initializes all required tables, functions, and SQL entry points.
+3. **Verify availability.** Confirm the extension is active with either `\dx pg_llm` in `psql` or a query such as `SELECT * FROM pg_extension WHERE extname = 'pg_llm';`.
+Successful output indicates the extension is ready for the workflow described below.

+---

 ## Core Design Principles

 1. **Postgres as OS** — All computation and persistence live in SQL schemas and C extensions.